oaroki-git/oaroki-git/README.md

 if you like to run bad, useless and inefficient code on your computer when there are hundreds of better alternatives on this very website, be my guest lol

+there is the occasional serious project, though i think i'll move them somewhere else because man this place is stinky xd

 #### here is an image summary of my online personality:
 ![](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia1.tenor.com%2Fm%2F-UJf65NkDDkAAAAC%2Fkissing-boys.gif&f=1&nofb=1&ipt=ff14076d5f05ffc917d04b427c185b1471def5b67323f2ca9639881ca3a8f778&ipo=images)